PowershellScripts/PowershellScripts.github.io/articles/en/Viva/translate.md

 # Enable in Admin Center

-The setting can be adjusted only in the classic admin center at the time of writing this (March 2025).
+At the time of writing this (March 2025) the setting can be adjusted only in the classic admin center .

 <img src="/articles/img/vetranslate.png" width="400">